nluetts/NoisySignalIntegration.jl/docs/src/guide.md

 plot(spectrum, label="simulated spectrum")
 ```

+In order two apply the MCIntegrate uncertainty analysis, we must perform 4 basic steps:
+1. crop from the spectrum the region that contains the signals and the region that contains merely noise
-In order two apply the MCIntegrate uncertainty analysis, we must characterize the noise (to be able to simulate it in the Monte-Carlo draws), and we must set integration bounds and their associated uncertainty.
+1. characterize the noise (to be able to simulate it in the Monte-Carlo draws)
+1. set integration bounds and their associated uncertainties
+1. run the `mcintegrate()` function

 Let's start by dividing the spectrum into the bands we want to integrate and the noise we
 want to analyse: